dipy/dipy/doc/installation.rst

 Linux
 -----

-First of all, let us say: thank god for NeuroDebian_.
-This wonderful project makes it easy to install neuroscience-related software on Linux operating
-systems: for Debian, Ubuntu and Mint set up the NeuroDebian_ repositories - see `NeuroDebian how to`_.
+For Debian, Ubuntu and Mint set up the NeuroDebian_ repositories - see `NeuroDebian how to`_.
 Then::

     sudo apt-get install python-dipy